-Advance mitigation is a form of permittee-responsible compensatory mitigation (compensation) implemented before a permitted impact occurs.
+To compensate for unavoidable impacts to wetlands, advance mitigation is an available compensation option.
+Advance mitigation is a form of mitigation or compensation implemented by a permittee before a permitted wetland impact occurs.
+This is often referred to as "permittee-responsible compensatory mitigation."
 It is designed to compensate for future expected impacts.
 An advance mitigation site generates value — or credits — over time until the site reaches its maximum potential by meeting all of its required performance standards.

 Benefits of advance mitigation

 - Reduced temporal loss.
 Successful compensation completed before impacts occur will reduce or eliminate the temporal loss of wetland functions associated with the impact — and is environmentally preferable.

 - Decreased risk of failure.
 The risk of failure decreases as the permittee demonstrates that the compensation site is achieving its goals, objectives, and performance standards.

 - More cost effective.
 Ratios required to offset impacts generally will be reduced due to the decreased temporal loss and risk of failure, making advance mitigation more cost effective.

 An advance mitigation site can be proposed by any public or private entity.
 The permittee of the advance mitigation is responsible for site development, management, performance, and protection.